redhat-iot/iot-cloud-stack-ece2018/steps/04-strimzi/README.md

 **Sed for OSX**

-`sed` for OSX works differently than on Linux, the easiest way around it to use gnu-sed tool:
+`sed` for OSX works differently than on Linux, the easiest way around it to use the gnu-sed tool:

     brew install gnu-sed